whosonfirst/java-dropwizard-squeegee/README.md

 `squeegee` is a simple [Dropwizard-based](http://www.dropwizard.io/) HTTP pony to convert SVG documents in to PNG files using the [Batik](https://xmlgraphics.apache.org/batik) SVG transcoder.

-## Caveats

-You should not try to use this yet.
-It does not work.

 ## How to start the squeegee application

 1. Run `mvn clean install` to build your application